asap-projects/asap-fsm/README.md

 will describe what action should the machine take.

-Events are produced outside the state machine and fed into it by an external event loop which calls the state machine's `Handle()` method.
+Events are produced outside the state machine and fed into it by an external event loop which calls the state machine's `Handle` method.
 The latter dispatches the event to the current state, which returns a specific action that gets executed to eventually transition to a new state.
-Event handlers, the action execution, and anything inside could throw exceptions to report errors that are *all* caught and translated into an execution status returned to the event production loop.

 Examples and detailed documentation of the API can be found at the [Project Documentation](https://asap-projects.github.io/asap-fsm/) pages.